0xPolygon/polygon-docs/docs/pos/how-to/validator/validator-ansible.md

 ### Generate a Heimdall private key

+!!! warning

-You must generate a Heimdall private key only on the validator machine. **Do not generate a Heimdall private key on the sentry machine.**
+    Generate a Heimdall private key exclusively on the validator machine.
+Avoid generating a Heimdall private key on the sentry machine.

 To generate the private key, run: